 At any rate, when the monarchy was restored Charles and Parliament sought to exact vengeance on the regicides who had beheaded Charles I. Many were granted amnesty, while nine were hanged, drawn, and quartered, and the bodies of Oliver Cromwell, Henry Ireton (a general in the New Model Army), and John Bradshaw (a Puritan judge) were all exhumed and decapitated.
 Oliver Cromwell’s embalmed body was dug up from its burial chamber in Westminster Abbey.
 The head was placed on a pike outside Westminster Hall (where it remained for some twenty years) and his headless torso was suspended from a gibbet at Tyburn.

 By now it was fitting that the king should find himself a wife.
 In 1662, like his father before him, Charles married a Catholic princess, Catherine de Braganza of Portugal, a devoted Catholic and a highly unpopular Queen of England.
 With her dowry she delivered to England the strategic islands of Bombay (offering passage to India) and Tangier (in north Africa).
-She also brought a love of tea-drinking to England, which had become insular during the Interregnum and thus missed the broader trends and trades of mainland Europe.
-The Queen is effectively credited with transforming the island into a nation of tea drinkers.
+She also brought a love of tea-drinking to England.
+During the Interregnum England had become insular and thus missed the broader trends and trades of mainland Europe.
+Queen Catherine was effectively credited with transforming the island into a nation of tea drinkers.
 The great failure of the royal marriage was that their union produced no heir (Queen Catherine had several miscarriages).
-In later years Charles rejected calls to divorce her.
+In later years Charles rejected calls to divorce her over the issue of successorship.

 There was a half-hearted treasonous plot by certain Whigs to assassinate Charles and James in order to instate Monmouth.
 The plot was feeble at best, but the king swiftly punished all Exclusionists.
 One man committed suicide in the Tower, several were publicly beheaded, and the rest fled to exile in Europe, including Monmouth and Shaftesbury -who died abroad.
 However, Shaftesbury’s secretary, John Locke, escaped to the tolerant and free atmosphere of the Dutch Republic where he penned his Essay Concerning Human Understanding.